 You must select a primary supervisor from the proposed host institution.
-If your research could benefit from having a co-supervisor, you may include details about both supervisors here.
-The level of detail included about each supervisor depends on the extent of the co-supervision.
+If your research could benefit from having a co-supervisor, you may include details about

 Note: Whereas the primary supervisor must be affiliated with the host institution (in accordance with the host institution eligibility criteria), a co-supervisor can be affiliated with any institution that is relevant to the proposed research (e.g., non-governmental organizations (NGO), not-for-profit organizations, Indigenous community groups and/or organizations, such as cultural institutions, arts centres, youth councils).